olilarkin/awesome-musicdsp/README.md

 - [vcvrack](https://github.com/VCVRack/Rack) - Whilst the other items in this list have been around a while and have somewhat arcane code-bases, this is pretty new and the API is very clean and simple.
 I think making a VCVRack module it is a great way to get into audio programming.
 - [tracktion engine](https://github.com/Tracktion/tracktion_engine) - Source code for an entire DAW engine, using modern C++.
 An amazing resource for learning all sorts of things including how to structure and architect large audio projects.
 GPL/Commercial license.
 - [musicdsp.org](https://www.musicdsp.org) - "A collection of algorithms, thoughts and snippets, gathered for the music dsp community".
 A long serving site that has recently been revamped.
 Beware: most of the code there was written a very long time ago, and optimization tricks etc, may not be relevant on modern machines.
 Also there are lots of code snippets programming languages other than C++ (delphi, java, C#  etc).
 Could do with some curation.

-- [Webkit's Web Audio API](https://github.com/WebKit/WebKit/tree/main/Source/WebCore/Modules/webaudio) - This is the C++ code for WebKit's implementation of the Web Audio API, as used in Safari.
-- [Blink's Web Audio API](https://chromium.googlesource.com/chromium/blink/+/master/Source/modules/webaudio/) - The same thing in Blink (Google chromium).
-- [Firefox's Web Audio API](https://searchfox.org/mozilla-central/source/dom/media/webaudio/) - And for Mozilla Firefox.

-## Open source instruments/effects

-- [surge](https://github.com/surge-synthesizer/surge) - Surge was an excellent product which has been open sourced and is now being maintained and improved by the surge-synth team.
-- [vital](https://github.com/mtytel/vital) - Vital is a very succesful wavetable synth with a slick interface done using the GPU.
-- [obxd](https://github.com/2DaT/Obxd) - OBxd  is a great sounding oberheim emulation, written with JUCE.
+- [obxd](https://github.com/2DaT/Obxd) - OBxd  is a great sounding oberheim emulation plug-in, written with JUCE.
 [DiscoDSP have updated it](https://github.com/reales/OB-Xd), and it has also been [ported to work on the web as a WebAudioModule](http://www.webaudiomodules.org/wamsynths/obxd)
 - [dexed](https://github.com/asb2m10/dexed) - Dexed is a JUCE frontend to [Raph Levien's "Music Synthesier For Android"](https://github.com/google/music-synthesizer-for-android), which is an excellent DX7 emulation.
 Also [ported to work on the web as a WebAudioModule](http://www.webaudiomodules.org/wamsynths/dexed)
 - [AudioKit SynthOne](https://github.com/AudioKit/AudioKitSynthOne) - SynthOne is a great open source project built using Audiokit,  that will be very interesting to anyone looking to build an iOS synthesiser.
 - [AirWindows Plugins](https://github.com/airwindows/airwindows) - A large collection of GUI-less plug-ins open source but supported via patreon [see airwindows site](http://www.airwindows.com/)
 - [zita stuff](http://kokkinizita.linuxaudio.org/linuxaudio/index.html) - Fons Adriaensen's linux audio projects offer a lot of great tools for acoustic measurements, spatial audio etc - mostly as jack apps.
+- [Webkit's Web Audio API](https://github.com/WebKit/WebKit/tree/main/Source/WebCore/Modules/webaudio) - This is the C++ code for WebKit's implementation of the Web Audio API, as used in Safari.
+- [Blink's Web Audio API](https://chromium.googlesource.com/chromium/blink/+/master/Source/modules/webaudio/) - The same thing in Blink (Google chromium).
+- [Firefox's Web Audio API](https://searchfox.org/mozilla-central/source/dom/media/webaudio/) - And for Mozilla Firefox.

 ## Machine Learning / MIR
 - [GuitarML](https://github.com/GuitarML) - Very cool project building open source guitar fx/amp simulations using machine learning techniques.